ydmatsd/funbgcex/README.md

 $ funbgcex gbk results -m pfam -p Pyr4
 ```

 Alternatively, you may prepare a FASTA file containing the protein sequences of Pyr4 homologues.
-If the FASTA file is saved as `Pyr4.fasta` in your current director, then run the following:
+If the FASTA file is saved as `Pyr4.fasta` (an example FASTA file can be found [here](docs/Pyr4.fasta)) in your current directory, then run the following:

 ```bash
 $ funbgcex gbk results -m target -f Pyr4.fasta